LuisaDaniela5/Prestige-project/README.md

 The documents created are:

-- [Paper:] (./Documentation/Paper_F.pdf) Presents an overview of the problem, the proposed solution, and the project results from an academic perspective.
+- [Paper:](./Documentation/Paper_F.pdf) Presents an overview of the problem, the proposed solution, and the project results from an academic perspective.

-- [Technical Report:] (./Documentation/Technical_Report_F) Describes in detail the architecture, UML diagrams, object-oriented design, and technical decisions made during development.
+- [Technical Report:](./Documentation/Technical_Report_F) Describes in detail the architecture, UML diagrams, object-oriented design, and technical decisions made during development.

 - [Poster:] () Visually summarizes the most relevant elements of the project, including objectives, methodology, and conclusions.